mkelleyharris/experiments/cpp/TemperatureMonitor/readme.txt

-TemperatureMonitor  C++ demo of S.O.L.I.D.
-OO design Principles.
+TemperatureMonitor: A C++ demo of some S.O.L.I.D. object-oriented design Principles.
 Michael Kelley Harris kelley@kelleyharris.com

 TemperatureMonitor is a demo project to show how to make our business logic more testable, and extendable.
 The monitor uses a sensor object and a display object, both via abstract interfaces.